-While certification programs to prepare drivers to obtain a Class B commercial driver license (CDL) aren't available, drivers can enroll in CDL training programs to get ready for the required licensing exam.
+While certification programs that prepare drivers to obtain a Class B commercial driver license (CDL) aren't available, drivers can enroll in CDL training programs to get ready for the required licensing exam.
 These programs combine behind-the-wheel training with classroom instruction.

 |Required Education||Completion of a Class B CDL training program at a vocational school or community college and passage of a CDL examination|

 |Required Skills||Gear shifting and vehicle control, backing, parking and docking, loading and unloading, and highway driving|

 |Licensure||Valid driver's license required to earn CDL; learner's permit for CDL sometimes needed|

 |Job Outlook (2014-2024)*||5% for heavy and tractor-trailer truck drivers;